MichaelCWalsh7/Cartridge-Market/README.md

 TESTING.md file.](https://github.com/MichaelCWalsh7/Yurt-Index/blob/main/TESTING.md)

 ## Data Schema
-- The data schema of the site (using MongoDB) employs the following 3 collections.
+- The data schema of the site (using relational databases) is explained by apps below:

     1. Products
         - Starting off in the products app we have the Publisher model.